Church Stretton Tennis Club is affiliated to the Lawn Tennis Association and club members are registered with British Tennis (Lite Membership)

 Each year the Club holds an 'Open Play Day' as part of the LTA's 'Great Tennis Weekend' and invites Social Members, parents of Juniors and members of the public to come down to the courts and join in with Club Members to play tennis.

-Full details and a programme will be available nearer to the event.
+The 2018 date will be announced in due course and full details and a programme will be available nearer to the event.